 P.O.S.T. certified course providing newly appointed or experienced civilian supervisors with formal training in the concepts, techniques and practical application of basic supervisory skills as they pertain to police operations.
 An eighty hour course.
+Lecture.
 Credit/no credit only.
-A two-week course.
+NOT IN CATALOG

-CRIMINAL JUSTICE 048 AD - 3 Units Marine Safety Course - Lifeguard I
+CRIMINAL JUSTICE 048 AD - 3 Units Marine Safety Course - Lifequard I

 This course is designed to provide Ocean Lifeguard I training and certification as mandated by the United States Lifesaving Association.
 It includes basic rescue techniques, safety procedures, first aid, and communication methods.
 This course involves active participation in ocean swimming and training in existing environmental conditions.
+Lecture & lab.
 Credit/no credit only.